ShreejithSG/birdclef-bioacoustic-classification/README.md

 ## 📝 Working Notes Paper

-This project has been **submitted as a working notes paper to CLEF 2025 (LifeCLEF Bird Subtask)** and is currently under review.
+Our final methodology was submitted as a working notes paper to CLEF 2025 has been accepted.
+It will be published in the CEUR Workshop Proceedings (CEUR‑WS) series

 📎 [`clef2025_working_note.pdf`](./clef2025_working_note.pdf)